-The stove and chimney installations MUST comply to all current National and Local Building Regulations.
-Boat installations should comply with the recommendations given in BSI Standards Publication BS8511:2010; your approved Morsø dealer or your local building control officer can advise regarding this.
+The stove and chimney installations MUST comply to all current National and Local Building Regulations; your approved Morsø dealer or your local building control officer can advise regarding this.
 Ultimately, it is you and your installer who is responsible that the installation complies.